sebGilR/contact_importer/README.md

 entered are correctly formatted.

 ## Features Added

+- Support for custom names.
+The user can provide the name they used for each column and the backend does the appropriate mapping.
 - Unit testing
 - CSV contact import
 - Validation for unique contact email per user